Burchinal: Examining the Achievement Gap Among Low-Income Children

 October 01, 2011

-This is a foundational study for Learning Community programs.
-It shows the achievement gap is established well before a child starts preschool and makes a strong case for early intervention when children are infants and toddlers.
+Burchinal examines the achievement gap among low-income children.
+Her study shows the gap is well established before children even reach preschool.
+This study makes a strong case for early intervention when children are infants and toddlers.

-The Black–White achievement gap in children’s reading and mathematics school performance from 4½ years of age through fifth grade was examined in a sample of 314 lower income American youth followed from birth.
-Differences in family, child care, and schooling experiences largely explained Black–White differences in achievement, and instructional quality was a stronger predictor for Black than White children.
-In addition, the achievement gap was detected as young as 3 years of age.
-Taken together, the findings suggest that reducing the Black–White achievement gap may require early intervention to reduce race gaps in home and school experiences during the infant and toddler years as well as during the preschool and school years…
+The Black–White achievement gap in children’s reading and mathematics performance from 4½ years of age through fifth grade sampled 314 lower-income American youth followed from birth.
+Differences in family, child care, and schooling experiences largely explained Black–White differences in achievement.
+Instructional quality was also a stronger predictor for Black children.
+In addition, the achievement gap was detected in children as young as 3 years of age.
+Taken together, the findings suggest that reducing the Black–White achievement gap may require early intervention.
+Researchers also concluded that those interventions should include home and school experiences for infants, toddlers, preschoolers and school-age children.